Permafrost/TundraTN/README.md

 // missing translated content results in the document user status set to 'IGNORED'. tundra.tn:translate(bizdoc, $service, $catch, $finally, $pipeline, $schema.input, $schema.output, $service.input, $service.output, $encoding.input, $encoding.output, $required?, $prefix?, $part, $strict);
 ```

+* #### tundra.tn:deliver

+  Delivers Trading Networks document (bizdoc) content to the given destination
+  URI.

+  Variable substitution is performed on all variables specified in the
+  `$pipeline` document, and the `$destination` URI, allowing for dynamic
+  generation of any of these values.
+Also, if `$service` is specified, it will
+  be called prior to variable substitution and thus can be used to populate
+  the pipeline with variables to be used by the substitution.

+  This service leverages the service `Tundra/tundra.content:deliver`.
+Therefore,
+  additional delivery protocols can be implemented by creating a service named
+  for the URI scheme in the folder `tundra.content.deliver`.
+Services in this
+  folder should implement the `tundra.schema.content.deliver:handler`
+  specification.

+  * Inputs:
+    * `bizdoc` is the Trading Networks document whose content is to be delivered.

+    * `$destination` is either a URI, or a named destination (such as Receiver's
+      Preferred Protocol), to which the bizdoc content will be delivered.
+      Supports the following delivery protocols (URI schemes):
+      * `file`: writes the given content to the file specified by the
+        destination URI.
+The following additional options can be provided via
+        the `$pipeline` document:
+        * `$mode`: append / write

+      * `http`: transmits the given content to the destination URI.
+The
+        following additional options can be provided via the `$pipeline` document:
+        * `$method`: get / put / post / delete / head / trace / options
+        * `$headers/*`: additional HTTP headers as required
+        * `$authority/user`: the username to log on to the remote web server
+        * `$authority/password`: the password to log on to the remote web server

+      * `https`: refer to http

+      * `mailto`: sends an email with the given content attached.
+An example
+        mailto URI is as follows:

+            mailto:bob@example.com?cc=jane@example.com&subject=Example&body=Example&attachment=message.xml

+        The following additional override options can be provided via the
+        `$pipeline` document:
+        * `$attachment`: the attached file's name
+        * `$from`: email address to send the email from
+        * `$subject`: the subject line text
+        * `$body`: the main text of the email
+        * `$smtp`: an SMTP URI specifying the SMTP server to use (for example,
+          `smtp://user:password@host:port`), defaults to the SMTP server
+          configured in the Integration Server setting `watt.server.smtpServer`

+    * `$service` is an optional fully-qualified service name which, when
+      specified, will be invoked prior to delivery, thus allowing a service to
+      perform processing to influence the delivery (such as populating the
+      pipeline with configuration variables at runtime).

+    * `$catch` is an optional fully-qualified service name which, when
+      specified, will be invoked if an exception is thrown while attempting
+      delivery.
+The input pipeline will include the variables described in
+      the specification `Tundra/tundra.schema.exception:handler`, as per a
+      normal catch service invoked by `Tundra/tundra.service:ensure`.
+Defaults
+      to `TundraTN/tundra.tn.exception:handle`, the standard TundraTN exception
+      handler, when not specified.

+    * `$finally` is an optional fully-qualified service name which, when
+      specified, will be invoked after delivery, and whether or not an
+      exception is encountered during delivery.

+    * `$pipeline` is an optional IData document containing arbitrary variables
+      which can be used to influence the delivery.
+See the `$destination`
+      description above for transport-specific options which can be provided
+      via this IData document.

+    * `$status.done` is an optional user status to use for the bizdoc when
+      delivery has completed successfully.
+Defaults to DONE.

+    * `$part` is an optional name of the bizdoc content part to be delivered.
+      Defaults to the default content part when not specified (xmldata for XML
+      document types, ffdata for Flat File document types).

+    * `$parse?` is an optional boolean flag which when true parses the bizdoc
+      content part identified by `$part` using the parsing schema configured on
+      the Trading Networks document type, prior to both invoking `$service`, if
+      specified, and content delivery.
+The parsed document content can then be
+      used in conjunction with variable substitution for influencing the
+      delivery URI based on the content of the document.
+Defaults to false.

+    * `$prefix?` is an optional boolean flag indicating whether to use the '$'
+      prefix on the standard input arguments (bizdoc, sender, and receiver)
+      when calling `$service`.
+When true `$service` should implement the
+      `TundraTN/tundra.tn.schema:processor` specification; when false `$service`
+      should implement the `WmTN/wm.tn.rec:ProcessingService` specification.
+      Defaults to true.

+    * `$encoding` is an optional character set to use when to encode text
+      content for delivery.
+Defaults to the Java virtual machine
+      [default charset].

+    * `$strict` is an optional set of boolean flags that control 'strict' mode
+      processing of bizdocs: if any error classes are set to 'true' and the
+      bizdoc contains errors for those classes, the bizdoc will not be
+      processed; instead an exception will be thrown and handled by the
+      $catch service.

+      For example, if you have enabled duplicate document checking on the
+      Trading Networks document type and do not wish to deliver duplicates,
+      set the `$strict/Saving` error class to 'true' and duplicate documents
+      will not be delivered, and will instead have their user status set to
+      'ABORTED' (when using the standard `$catch` service).

+      The following flags are supported, and all default to true if not
+      specified:

+      * `Recognition`
+      * `Verification`
+      * `Validation`
+      * `Persistence`
+      * `Saving`
+      * `Routing`

 * #### tundra.tn:discard